stitchdata/docs/_database-integrations/mysql/azure/microsoft-azure-mysql-v1.md

 # -------------------------- #

 requirements-list:
-  - item: "**For Log-based replication:** Privileges in Azure that allow you to modify server parameters."
   - item: |
-      **If using Log-based Incremental Replication**, you'll need the `ALTER DATABASE` privilege in {{ integration.display_name }}.
-This is required to complete the setup for Log-based Incremental Replication.
-  - item: |
       **The `CREATE USER` or `INSERT` privilege (for the `mysql` database).** The [`CREATE USER` privilege](https://dev.mysql.com/doc/refman/8.0/en/create-user.html){:target="new"} is required to create a database user for Stitch.
   - item: |
       **The `GRANT OPTION` privilege in {{ integration.display_name }}.** The [`GRANT OPTION` privilege](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_grant-option){:target="new"} is required to grant the necessary privileges to the Stitch database user.
   - item: |
-      **MySQL master server** must be in a General Purpose or Memory Optimized pricing tier in Azure.
+      **MySQL master server** must be in a General Purpose or Memory Optimized pricing tier.
+These pricing tiers allow for faster proccessing of large amounts of real-time data.
+  - item: "**For Log-based replication:** Privileges in Azure that allow you to modify server parameters."

 # -------------------------- #
 #     Setup Instructions     #